carter-0/Computer-Science-Music-Quiz-Game/readme.md

 	return db_manager.check_login(username, password), username, password
 ```

-This function queries the SQL database using the db_manager file to check if the login is valid.
+This function queries the SQL database using the `db_manager.py` file to check if the login is valid.
 The returned variables are assigned as can be seen below, and used to check if the user is authenticated:

 ```
 logged_in, username, password = try_login()